billywhizz/dv8/README.md

     - shutdown() - shutdown the event loop
     - gc() - force garbage collection (requires --expose-gc command line argument)
     - Buffer
-        - alloc() - allocate memory outside the v8 heap
+        - alloc(size) - allocate memory outside the v8 heap
-        - pull() - pull a v8 string from the buffer
+        - read(len) - read a v8 string from the buffer
-        - push() - push a v8 string into the buffer (should rename these to read/write)
+        - write(str) - write a v8 string into the buffer
 - the standard library is available as a set of optional shared modules
     - os (poc)
     - process (poc)